 Period of validity and use of the temporary residence permit

 The temporary residence permit is only valid in the Netherlands during a national transition period from 29 March up to and including 30 June 2020.
 UK nationals and their family members can use the residence permit to demonstrate that they are entitled to live, work and study in the Netherlands in the event of a no-deal Brexit.
 The temporary residence permit can only be used in combination with a valid passport.
 UK nationals and their family members need the temporary residence permit when travelling to and from the Netherlands, in order to demonstrate that they have lawful residence in the Netherlands.

 Who does not need a temporary residence permit?

 UK nationals and their family members who have a Dutch permanent national residence permit, or who, in addition to their UK nationality, also hold the nationality of another EU/EER country or Switzerland, will not receive a temporary residence permit because they do not need it.
 Brexit has no influence on their residence right in the Netherlands.

 Invitation to apply for a new residence permit

 Throughout the transition period from 29 March 2019 up to and including 30 June 2020, the IND will send UK nationals and their family members living in the Netherlands an invitation to submit an application for a new residence permit in stages.

-You can read the complete text and criteria of the Terugtrekkingsregeling (only available in Dutch) providing for the residence right of UK nationals and their family members living in the Netherlands in the event of a no-deal Brexit on 29 March 2019, in the Staatscourant published on 13 March.
+You can read the complete text and criteria of the Withdrawal regulation (Terugtrekkingsregeling, only available in Dutch) providing for the residence right of UK nationals and their family members living in the Netherlands in the event of a no-deal Brexit on 29 March 2019, in the Staatscourant published on 13 March and updated on 10 April.
 Visit our Brexit web page for more information about the arrangements for UK nationals who are cross-border workers prior to 29 March 2019.